OctaveLauby/olutils/README.md

 ## Usage

-Use of temporal converters and deep defaultdict :
+Use of temporal converters and deep defaultdict:

 ```python
 import olutils